 Psychoanalytic Psychotherapy

 Most clinical psychologists have a range of training in how to address emotional and mental health problems.
 My preference is to work in a psychodynamic / psychoanalytic approach.
 This means that regular attendance is required where we work towards a thorough and detailed understanding of the matters that impede your life.
+Learning to overcome difficulties and recover from any past trauma takes time.
+Some matters need repeated attention for many sessions so the way I work is not a ‘quick fix’.
+The aim to to proceed at a rate that is manageable for you.

-Psychoanalytic psychotherapy is an in-depth way of working in which your conscious and unconscious thoughts, feelings, physical responses and long standing ways of relating.
-Together we analyse what enhances and what impedes your choices for growth.
-Sessions can be either with us sitting facing each other or you may prefer to lie on the couch.
 This approach requires the patient to speak about whatever comes to mind at a pace that is manageable.
 In doing so, we begin to weave a picture of where things work well for you along with those matters which are causing distress, anxiety, sadness, depression and any other array of strong emotions.
 All behaviour and emotions have meaning but the meanings are not always clear at first.
 Thus, time and dedication to the process is required.

 I welcome a call if you would like to consider a medium – long term psychoanalytic treatment.